What is Linear Perspective in Renaissance Art?

 Accused of conspiracy against the Medici, he was imprisoned and tortured briefly but released due to lack of evidence.

-After his release, he was not trusted by the ruling Medici.
-As a result, Niccolò Machiavelli took a forced retirement from public life.
+After his release, the ruling Medici did not trust him.
+As a result, Niccolò Machiavelli was forced to retire from public life.

 This situation pushed him to focus on his writing projects, including his famous book, “The Prince,” aimed at advising rulers on power dynamics.